CharliePoole/statiq-site/input/technical/ten-reasons-to-try-nunit-25.md

 **Reason 7: PNUnit**

-PNUnit stands for "parallel NUnit" and is an extension developed by Pablo Santos Luaces and his team at <a target="_blank" href="http://codicesoftware.com">Codice Software</a> and contributed to NUnit.
+PNUnit stands for "parallel NUnit" and is an extension developed by Pablo Santos Luaces and his team at Codice Software and contributed to NUnit.
 It's a new way to test applications composed of distributed, communicating components.
 Tests of each component run in parallel and use memory barriers to synchronize their operation.
 Currently, pNUnit uses a special executable to launch its tests.
 In the future, you will be able to run pNUnit tests from the standard NUnit console or gui runner.
+See [their documentation](https://www.plasticscm.com/documentation/technical-articles/pnunit-parallel-nunit) for details.

 **Reason 8: Source Code Display**